Released on May 17, 2022

 - Avoid leaving pet food accessible to wildlife.

-- Only use bird feeders in the winter when bears are hibernating and natural bird food is limited.
+- Only use bird feeders in the winter when bears are hibernating.

-- Properly clean and store barbeque grills after each use.
+- Thoroughly clean and store barbecue grills after each use.

-If a bear is repeatedly doing damage in your community, or you have an aggressive encounter with a bear, contact your local Ministry of Environment office or call the Turn in Poachers and Polluters (TIPP) line at 1-800-667-7561 or from your SaskTel cell phone at #5555.
+If you have an aggressive encounter with a bear, and/or if public safety is at risk, call the Turn in Poachers and Polluters (TIPP) line at 1-800-667-7561 or from your SaskTel cell phone at #5555.

-Additional information about bear safety is available at www.saskatchewan.ca.
+Additional information about bears and bear safety is available at saskatchewan.ca/wildlife-issues.